kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Alex and Paul

 - I knock on Paul's door to say hello.
 He is surprised to see me.
 He's an old friend from Denia.
-- He puts me and Alex in contact, another old friend from Denia.
+- He puts me and Alex (Alessandra) in contact, another old friend from Denia.
 - I meet Alex and tell her everything that's been happening.
 I must appear extremely stressed and anxious.
 - Myself, Paul, and Alex meet for coffee soon after.
+- Paul tells me rather private things that I suspect the stalkers are hoping I'll tweet about.
-- I meet Alex a few times over the next months until March 8th and then I don't really hear from anyone again, apart from Paul who I continue to "bump" into at the Open Market where he's having a beer.
+- I meet Alex a few times over the next months until March 8th and then I don't really hear from anyone again, apart from Paul who I continue to "bump" into at the Open Market where he's having a beer from time to time.
 - We arrange to meet for Halloween as we had done in 2007.
-- Every time I meet them, people turn up and sit right beside us and I know they're listening to everything we say.
+- Every time I meet them, people turn up immediately and sit right beside us.
+I know they're listening to everything we say.
+- I now remember that one of these people was likely [the man with Ana on the Montgo in May](../2024/may.md#climbing-the-montgo).
-- When I get back home and check Twitter, things we have said in our conversation are posted on fake accounts.
+- When I get back home and check Twitter, things the three of us have said in our conversation are posted on fake account profiles.
+- This happens with anyone I talk to.

 ## Meeting Christine